electgon/MATLAB_scripts/BSc/README.md

 ![](shots/Opto_Prop7_01.png)

-Execution of this script should produces the following
+Execution of this script should produce the following

 ![](shots/Opto_Prop7_02.png)